AndrasKovacs/cpp-show/README.md

 cpp-show
 ========

-Converting C++11 types and containers to strings universally.
+Typeclass (or Concept) style implementation for generic and extensible conversion to std::string.